Country Water Profile

 Water Risk in India

-India water profile: water stress, drinking water access, agricultural demand, drought exposure, and groundwater pressure.
+India’s water risk is long-term and structural, driven mainly by high water stress, agricultural demand, drought exposure, and groundwater pressure.

 Water stress